carloscortonc/cli-er/docs/features.md

 6. `/cli.js` - named import  (`cmd`)

 ## Debug mode
 When active, the library will generate debug logs warning about problems, deprecations or suggestions.
+Two types exist:
+- `WARN`: to indicated misused or deprecated options.
+- `TRACE`: information related to the execution (like the list of considered files to invoke).

-If any is generated, the `exitCode` will be set to `1`, so a simple validation-workflow can be built with this.
+If any `WARN` log is generated, the `exitCode` will be set to `1`, so a simple validation-workflow can be built with this.
 To see how to enable it check [`CliOptions.debug`](/docs/cli-options.md#debug).

 ## Typescript support